linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 In the Default Applications list, you can only delete the applications you added.
 To remove other applications from the list,  the only way is to uninstall them.
 Once uninstalled, they will automatically be deleted from the list.

-To delete the Default Applicationss you have added, do as below:
+To delete the Default Applications you have added, do as below:

 1. On the homepage of Control Center, click ![default_applications_normal](../common/default_applications_normal.svg).
 2. Select a file type.